 How much is spent on housing repairs/renovations will depend on how much is in the trust and what the other needs of the beneficiary are.
-In order to protect the trustee from violating the sole benefit rule or risking spending down the trust prematurely, it is good practice that the trustee obtain court approval or approval from Mass Health before spending a large amount of money on renovations/repairs of a home that the beneficiary shares with others.
-This is especially true if the renovations or repairs are not specifically related to accommodating the beneficiary's disability.
+In order to protect the trustee from violating the sole benefit rule or risking spending down the trust prematurely, it is good practice that the trustee obtain court approval or approval from Mass Health before spending a large amount of money on renovations/ repairs of a home that the beneficiary shares with others.
+This is especially true if the renovations or repairs are not specifically related to accommodating the beneficiary's handicap.

 When the home is owned by other family members, the trustee has the option of paying for the repairs and placing a lien on the property for the amount of the actual value of improvement to the home.
-Another option is to obtain a right to occupy the home so that the family members who own the home cannot later sell the home after the repairs have been made and pocket the additional funds from the sale that they receive as a result of the improvements.
+Another option is to obtain a right to occupy the home so that the family members who own the home cannot later sell the home after the repairs have been made and pocket the additional sales price he or she receives as a result of the improvements.

-As an example, a sister may approach the trustee to build an addition onto her home so that her brother can live with her.
+As an example, a sister may approach the trustee to build an addition to her home so that her brother could live with her.
 The home is owned by the sister and her husband.
 The trustee needs to protect the beneficiary's investment in his sister's home.
-If the value of the home is increased due to the addition and the home is later sold, the trustee needs to have a lien on the home or a pro rata ownership interest based on the value of the addition so that the trust can recoup a portion or all of the funds invested in the sister's home if or when the sister later sells her home.
+If the value of the home is increased due to the addition and if the home is later sold, the trustee needs to have a lien on the home or a pro rata ownership interest based on the value of the addition so that the trust can recoup a portion or all of the funds invested in the sister's home if or when the sister later sells her home.

-The trustee can also opt to use trust funds to purchase a home for the beneficiary and allow family members to live in the home for a pro rata share of expenses (utilities, taxes, etc.).
-When a family cannot afford to pay a pro rata share of expenses, the trustee should consult with an attorney familiar with how to make distributions from a first party SNT.
-The attorney may advise the trustee to obtain approval from the court or to document why paying 100% of the housing expenses is in the beneficiary's best interest when other family members are sharing the home.
+The trustee can also opt to use trust funds to purchase a home for the beneficiary and allow family members to live in the home for a pro rata share of expenses (utilities, taxes, etc).
+Where a family cannot afford to pay pro rata share of expenses, the trustee should obtain approval from the court and/or Mass Health to avoid violating the sole benefit rule of a first party trust.
+The trustee will need to justify to the court and to Mass Health why paying 100% of the housing expenses is in the beneficiary's best interest when other family members are sharing the home.

-Transportation may include providing the beneficiary with a wheelchair-accessible vehicle or a safe and reliable automobile.
-Purchasing a car or van with first party special needs trust assets may create a problem when other family members will share the beneficial enjoyment of owning the vehicle.
-Ideally, if the family can afford it, they should be asked to assist with the purchase price of the vehicle and its operating expenses.
-In many cases, contributing toward the cost of purchasing or maintaining a vehicle is simply not affordable.
+Transportation may include providing the beneficiary with a wheel chair accessible vehicle or a safe and reliable automobile.
+Purchasing a car or van with first party special needs trust assets create a problem when other family members will share the beneficial enjoyment of owning the vehicle.
+Ideally, if the family can afford it they should be asked to assist with the purchase price of the van and its operating expenses.
+In many cases, contributing towards the cost of purchasing or maintaining a vehicle is simply not affordable.